The Best Password Managers of 2025

 View Packages Links to DashlaneProduct Specs

 Getting set up with Dashlane was straightforward and quick.
-One standout aspect is Dashlane’s Friends & Family plan, which allows you to include up to 10 members, making it an excellent choice for households.
+Dashlane prioritizes ease of use.
+Importing passwords is easy and logging in is quick with Dashlane’s passwordless login feature.
+But Dashlane stands out for its Friends & Family plan, which allows you to add up to 10 family members, making it an excellent choice for households.
 The premium subscription also bundles in Hotspot Shield VPN, providing additional online privacy and security.
-This combination of features positions Dashlane not just as a password manager, but as a comprehensive digital security tool.

 FYI: Dashlane’s Friends & Family plan lets you add up to 10 people.
 NordPass only allows six, and 1Password is just five.
 It’s one of the reasons why Dashlane made our list of best password managers for families.